akigmm/notification-engine/README.md

 Note that if you use a database different than hsqldb, you will have to add the dependency in the pom.xml.

-# 6. Admin console

-An admin console has been created to use the REST API of the NotificationEngine.
-The source code is hosted on a [GitHub repo](https://github.com/matthis-d/NotificationEngine-front).

-The built of this admin console is placed in the folder ```src/main/webapp/WEB-INF/console-admin``` of the NotificationEngine.
-In that way, when you start the NotificationEngine, by default, it shows the admin console.

-# 7. Unit tests

-We tried to add some unit tests to our Notification Engine.
-Some of them need a MongoDB instance running on localhost, on port 27017.
-This instance should contain a database named notificationengine_test, with collections rawnotifications, decoratednotifications and subscriptions.
-This is not very "state of the art", please be indulgent :)

-# 8. Roadmap

-We use the issues of GitHub to define the new features we plan to implement.

-We also use it to list the bugs we find.

-Feel free to contribute, and we would really welcome any of your suggestions for improving the Notification Engine.